1. What changed in 2026 (and what did not)

 | If a kit is certified to VDE-AR-N 4105, it is automatically legal in the UK. | No | VDE-AR-N 4105 is a German technical connection rule.
 The UK uses ENA EREC G98/G99 for grid connection and BS 7671 for wiring.
 The German certification helps but is not a substitute for UK rules. |

-| An 800W kit can use a standard 13A socket because 800W is well below 13A capacity. | No | The capacity argument is correct in isolation.
-The issue is direction of energy flow: BS 1363 sockets are designed and tested as outlets, not as inlets for externally generated power. |
+| An 800W kit can use a standard 13A socket because 800W is well below 13A capacity. | For BSI-certified kits | The capacity argument is correct in isolation.
+The direction-of-energy-flow concern is addressed in BS 7671 A4 Section 712 for kits certified to the forthcoming BSI plug-in solar product standard.
+For non-certified kits, the direction-of-flow concern still applies. |

 | Renters cannot have plug-in solar in the UK. | Partly | A non-permanent kit with no electrical connection into the property's wiring does not engage BS 7671 the way a hardwired install does.
 A hardwired install requires landlord consent. |

-| I should wait until July 2026 to buy a kit. | Optional | The compliant install route exists today.
-Waiting for the BSI product standard means you can choose a kit that is BSI-certified, but the install still needs to satisfy BS 7671 and G98 either way. |
+| I should wait until July 2026 to buy a kit. | Worth considering | The hardwired install route exists today and is fully compliant.
+Waiting until the BSI standard publishes means you can buy a kit that is BSI-certified, and your install can use the new plug-in route under BS 7671 A4 without a CPS-registered electrician for the connection itself. |

 | BS 7671 is the law. | No | BS 7671 is a British Standard, not a statute.
 It is referenced indirectly through the Electricity at Work Regulations 1989 and Building Regulations Part P. Non-compliance is unlikely to satisfy the duty-holder obligations under those regulations. |